Skip to main content

 Anxiety is normal.
 Everyone feels anxiety at times.

-Anxiety can help us.
-It warns us when we might be in danger and can help us get away from danger.
+Anxiety can help you.
+It warns you when you might be in danger.
+It can help you get away from danger.

 What does anxiety look like?

-Anxiety comes up when we think that something bad is going to happen.
+Anxiety comes up when you think that something bad will happen.

-Imagine that you have been invited to a party on the weekend.
-If you think that no one will talk to you, you will feel upset and wonder if you should even go.
-If you think that it will be fun, you will feel excited to go to the party.
+Imagine that you have been invited to a party.
+You may feel anxious if you think no one will talk to you.
+You may worry that you will be all alone.
+You may wonder if you should even go.
+But you may feel happy or excited if you know your friends will be at the party.

-2. Body sensations—Getting ready to fight, run away, or freeze
+2. Feelings in your body—Getting ready to fight, run away, or freeze

 You can feel anxiety in your body.
 You may feel your heart beating faster.
 You may feel like you cannot breathe.
 You may feel hot and sweaty.
 You may feel shaky.
 You may have an upset stomach.